stefan-hoeck/idris2-chem/src/Doc/Tut2.md

   map f (h :: t) = f h :: map f t
 ```

-Before you now start thinking, that we finally have a programming
+Before you start thinking that we finally have a programming
 language at our hands, which will take us to world dominion,
 please be aware that things are not always so easy.
 For instance, the following is surprisingly difficult to implement: